SMSpp-Project/smspp-project/README.md

 The code is currently provided free of charge under an open-source license.
-As such, it is provided "*as is*", without any explicit or implicit warranty that it will properly behave or it will suit your needs.
+As such, it is provided "*as is*", without any explicit or implicit warranty that it will properly behave, or it will suit your needs.
 The Authors of the code cannot be considered liable, either directly or indirectly, for any damage or loss that anybody could suffer for having used it.
 More details about the non-warranty attached to this code are available in the